 A cataract is a condition of the eye causing its lens to become cloudy thus affecting vision.
-When an ophthalmologist diagnosed my cataract condition, he showed me a picture of the lens of my eye.
-I was shocked to see that the lower part of the lens had a dirty yellow to brown color.
+When an ophthalmologist diagnosed my cataract condition, he showed me a picture of my eye lens.
+I was shocked to see that the lower part of the lens had a dirty yellow-to-brown color.

 Cataract surgery is simply a procedure to remove the lens of the eye and replace it with an artificial lens usually of acrylic material.
 This procedure takes place in an outpatient clinic most of the time.
-It is usually done without sedation and lasts about fifteen minutes.
+It is usually done without sedation and lasts approximately 15-20 minutes.